bibekadh/StockMarketDataKafkaGlue/README.md

 % .venv\Scripts\activate.bat
 ```

-Once the virtualenv is activated, you can install the required dependencies.
+Once the virtualenv is activated, you can install the required dependencies. fff

 ```
 $ pip install -r requirements.txt